andy30sh/CPU-TaskScheduler-/README.md

 #### **Target 5 - less context switches:**
 > [number of switches = number of time slots (starting from 1), such that the occupation in the previous time slot doesn't match the occupation in this time slot]

-`Solutioin: When preempt haapying, check if the process can complete within next time slot then don't preempt it`
+`Solutioin 1: When preempt haapying, check if the process can complete within next time slot then don't preempt it`

+`Solutioin 2: Dynamic adjust the preempt solt time by no. of  process waiting`

 #### **Target 6 - members wait less than non-members:**
 > [wait time for a customer = time before 1st run + time in waiting list]

 `Solutioin: Use two queues for members and non-members (can keep use one stack, and pop members before non-members)`